iDigitalFlame/ThunderStorm/docs/Commands.md

 - **multi** or **multi_sz**: `data` must be a string, separate multiple entries with '\n' (newline).
 Recommended to use Raw Strings with `r$`.
 - **exp_sz** or **expand_string**: `data` must be a string

+Spaces in Registry paths and values require them to be enclosed in quotes.

 Data passed to this command when setting value data will be evaluated for Data Specification Identifiers, but will default to text. **THIS WILL NOT**